 WHY SO MANY FAIL.

-The Reason So Many Catarrh Rem edies are Unsuccessful
+The Reason So Many Catarrh Rem edies are Unsuccessful.

-There are few troubles, for which there are so many remedies and so-called "cures" as for catarrh and it may be added there are few diseases so difficult to really and permanently
+There are few troubles, for which there are so many remedies nor which called "cures" as for catarrh and it may be added there are few diseases so difficult to really and permanently

-Inhalers, sprays, powders and douches are all applied locally and give tem-porary relief, often for only a few hours, and it is doubtful if anything like a real cure of catarrh was even accomplished by the use of local applieations
+Inhalers, sprays, powders and douches are all applied locally and give tem-porary relief, often for only a few hours, and it is doubtful if anything like a real cure of catarrh was ever accomplished by the use of local applications.

-Catarrh is a constitutional disease, it is in the blood like rheumatism and to cure it requires an internal medicine to act upon the blood, to drive out the catarrhal poison from the system en tirely and anyone can readily see that a salve or powder or inhaler which simply clears off the mucous membrane of the nose and throat can have no effect on the real cause of catarrhal disease The remarkable success of the new catarrh remedy, Stuart's Catarrh Tab-lets is because it drives out of the system through the natural channels, the catarrhal polson, the germs of grip, bronchitis and consumption and causes the hawking, spitting and gagging beis no cause the excessive secretion the Deseret News Office.
-Estimates promptly furnished.
-Rush orders a longer supplied when the blood is made healthy from the regular use of Stuart's Catarrh Tablets.
-The remedy is in the form of large annonnon annon a TEMPLE NOTICES.
+Catarrh is a constitutional disease, it is in the blood like rheumatism and to cure it requires an internal medicine to act upon the blood, to drive out the catarrhal poison from the system en-tirely and anyone can readily see that that a salve or powder or inhaler which sim ply clears off the mucous membrane of the nose and throat can have no effect on the real cause of catarrhal disease The remarkable success of the new catarrh remedy, Stuart's Catarrh Tab-lets is because it drives out of the sys-tem through the natural channels, the catarrhal polson, the germs of grip, bronchitis and consumption and causes the hawking, spitting and gagging because the excessive secretion is no longer supplied when the blood is made healthy from the regular use of Stu-art's Catarrh Tablets.

-20 grain lozenges, pleasant and palat-able composed only of wholesome antiseptics and so safe to use that little children use them with perfect safety and benefit if the little one is suffering from colds, croup or cough from any cause annunuun annunun
+The remedy is in the form of large 20 grain lozenges, pleasant and palat-able composed only of wholesome an-tiseptics and so safe to use that little children use them with perfect safety and benefit if the little one is suffering from colds, croup or cough from any cause.

-Stuart's Catarrh Tablets have been on the market scarcely one year, yet they have met with such popularity and success that druggists everywhere in the United States and Canada now them in stock and report a constantly increasing demand for them.
+Stuart's Catarrh Tablets have been on the market scarcely one year, ye they have met with such popularity and success that druggists everywhere in the United States and Canada now have them in stock and report a constantly increasing demand for them.